bioimage-io/spec-bioimage-io/supported_formats_and_operations.md

 - `keras_hdf5`: A hdf5 file containing weights for Keras.
 - `pytorch_script`: A torchscript file.
 - `pytorch_state_dict`: A file containg the state dict of a pytorch model.
-- `tensorflow_js`: A zip file containing a json file and a binary weights file.
+- `tensorflow_js`: A text JSON file named model.json, which carries the topology and reference to the weights files, used by tensorflow.js.
 - `tensorflow_saved_model_bundle`: A zip file containing a `pb` file and `variables` folder.
 Additional fields are
   - `tag`
   - `tensorflow-version`